Gaku Shakunaga: New Pyramids in Black / Yufuku Gallery, Tokyo

 The exhibition was born from the sensations that were aroused to a group of artists from La Plata after the perception of what happened during the terrible flood that hit their city last April 2nd of 2013.
 The artworks of Marcela Cabutti, Mariela Cantú, Gabriel Fino, Graciela Olio and Paula Massarutti display a diverse set of poetics that allows us to think about how the construction of images and artistic devices participates in the process of building a collective memory.

 Certain circumstances constitute an event to the extent that causes a deviation in the course of our everyday experience.
 Natural or social tectonic movements displace the foundations on which we build us.
 The unpredictable breaks, hits, and then opens, letting us see what was below that which has been moved.
 The flood brought our attention to what we usually don´t look, putting our fragility in public, and revealing that the way we live, build and socially act modifies the territory we inhabit.
 The artworks in this exhibition do not try to “represent” what happened.
 The artists conceive the practice of memory from the field of poetry, creating works and devices that function as meeting spaces that enables dialogues unknown a priori.
 As blocks of sensations or resonance boxes, the artworks create meeting infrastructures and invite to build from its empty spaces.
-If the disruptive experience operates as a large gap in our symbolic order, the poetic has the ability to register, give presence, or make visible that which escapes in our attempt to narrate what happened.

 Contemporary Ceramics Festival TseGlyna 2014, Kiev, Ukraine

 Contemporary Ceramics Festival TseGlyna 2014, Kiev, Ukraine May 30 – June 3, 2014